Unreliability of Horizontal Gaze Nystagmus test during a DUI investigation

 (2) properly instruct the driver;

-(3) hold a pen (or stylus) 12-15 inches from face of the driver and slightly above the eye level.
+(3) hold a finger, a pen (or a stylus) 12-15 inches from the face of the driver and slightly above the eye level.

-The instructions that officer provides to a person suspected of a DUI are simply to follow stylus (or pen) with eyes only and without turning head.
+The instructions that an officer provides to a person suspected of a DUI are simply to follow the stylus (or pen) with eyes only and without turning their head.
 The officer must inform the driver suspected of a DUI that he will “check his/her eyes”.

 The officer will look for 6 validated clues to determine if a person is impaired (3 in each eye).
-If 4 out of 6 clues are present, the test is considered to be 77% accurate in determining that a person is above .10% BAC level.
-The case law, however, does not allow an officer to testify that presence of nystagum can be correlated to a specific alcohol level (People v.
+If 4 out of 6 clues are present, the test, according to NHTSA, is considered to be 77% accurate in determining that a person is above a .10% BAC level.
+The case law, however, does not allow an officer to testify that the presence of HGN (horizontal gaze nystagmus) can be correlated to a specific alcohol level (People v.
 Loomis).
-Notice that a 77% accuracy means that 23% of people or almost 1 in every 4 people will not be under the influence of alcohol.
-For example, the presence of nystagmus can evidence of a neurological condition.
-Also, some people have nystagmus completely unrelated to any alcohol consumption.
+Also, a 77% accuracy means that 23% of people (or almost 1 in every 4 people) will not be under the influence of alcohol even when they have all 6 clues.
+For example, the presence of nystagmus can be evidence of a neurological condition.
+Also, some people have nystagmus completely unrelated to alcohol consumption and unrelated to any medical condition.

 (1) Lack of smooth pursuit;